burnsmod/burnsmod.github.com/_posts/os-fun/2006-05-01-modifying-laptop-bios-for-fun-and-profit.md

 ---
 {% include JB/setup %}

-# Modifying a Laptop BIOS for Fun and Profit

 In today's hack, we will analyze and modify a laptop BIOS image for fun and profit.
 Note that this is stupidly dangerous: a bad flash and we'll end up with a doorstop, or we'll have to remove the chip and reflash it manually.
 But in either case, the outcome can be fun.

 ## Technologies used/Requirements